-The story picks up where Deathly Hallows concluded; Albus Severus feels he cannot live up to the standard set by his father or his other siblings who are placed in Gryffindor while Albus finds himself sorted into Slytherin.
+The story picks up where Deathly Hallows concluded; Albus Severus feels he cannot live up to the standard set by his father or his other siblings who are placed in Gryffindor, while Albus finds himself sorted into Slytherin.

-What I thought:
+What I Thought

-The gist of the story may remind one of “Back to the Future” as the consequences of time travel play a key role in the plot.
-Albus and Harry’s relationship was a strained one and the dynamic of this relationship is similar to Scorpius and Draco’s which is why the boys become friends.
+The gist feels like a magical Back to the Future.
+Albus and Harry’s relationship is strained, and the dynamic of this relationship is similar to Scorpius and Draco’s, which is why the boys become friends.

-I may be a massive fan of Harry Potter, but I will admit that had my doubts about “Cursed Child”.
+I may be a massive fan of Harry Potter, but I admit that I had my doubts about Cursed Child.

-When a story is littered with suspense and tension we need a good chuckle ever now and then but in the original series, the twins added humour but also contributed to the plot and had more depth than Ron provided in this.
-If anything, for me all Ron seemed to do in “Cursed Child” was get on my nerves.
-It felt like Ron had to be there on the basis of being part of the Goldren Trio, but he had no reason to be there beyond that.
+When a story is littered with suspense and tension, we need a good chuckle now and then, but in the original series, the twins added humour but contributed to the plot and had more depth than Ron provided in this.
+If anything, all Ron seemed to do in Cursed Child was get on my nerves.
+It felt like Ron had to be there on the basis of being part of the Golden Trio, but he had no reason to be there beyond that.

 Rose is very proud of the status being a “Granger-Weasley” has brought her, but I don’t see Ron and Hermoine condoning that.
-Hermoine as a Muggle born defintely wouldn’t raise a daughter to value blood-status and family name like the pure blood wizards who tormented her when she was young.
-Hermoine would be so disappointed in her daughter.
+Hermoine, as a Muggle-born, definitely wouldn’t raise a daughter to value blood status and a family name like the pure-blood wizards who tormented her when she was young.

 Hermoine also never would have wanted to be the Minister of Magic.
 Who could forget her telling Cornelius Fudge that she wanted to do something good with her life in Deathly Hallows?

 The big talking point about Harry Potter and the Cursed Child is the casting of Hermoine.
 I’m all for it.

-The Bottom Line
+The Bottom Line On Cursed Child

-Perhaps I shouldn’t compare this to the first seven Harry Potters so much given that “Cursed Child” was based on J.k.
+Perhaps I shouldn’t compare this to the first seven Harry Potter books so much given that Cursed Child was based on J.k.
 Rowling, John Tiffany, and Jack Thorne’s story but the script was actually wrote by Jack Thorne, and not Rowling.

 I had a good laugh in the Harry Potter gift shop in King’s Cross station where they had a tiny shelf of Cursed Child merch almost hidden in the most remote section of the shop!
-Even the official Harry Potter store doesn’t seem to live the 8th story.
+Even the official Harry Potter store doesn’t seem to love the 8th story.